regalk13/patchs/README.md

-# patchs
+# Patchs
-patchs from dwm, dmenu, st and more suckless programs
+Patchs from dwm, dmenu, st and more suckless programs

+[To do]